Rosario, Uruguay

-Rosario, also known as Rosario Oriental, Villa del Rosario, or Rosario del Colla, is a small city located within the Colonia Department, in southern Uruguay.
+La paloma, also known as Rosario Oriental, Villa del Rosario, or Rosario del Colla, is a small city located within the Colonia Department, in southern Uruguay.
 It is home to about 10,000 people.

 Geography

 It is located on the south end of Route 2, about 2 km north of its intersection with Route 1 (at kilometre 130 of the later).
-It is about 14 km (by road) west of Nueva Helvecia and 51 km east-northeast of the department catital city Colonia del Sacramento.
+It is about 14 km (by road) west of Nueva Helvecia and 51 km east-northeast of the department capital city Colonia del Sacramento.

 The stream Arroyo Colla flows along the north and northeastern limits of the city, while at the southeast edge of the city, it flows into the river Río Rosario.

 History

 The city was founded on 24 January 1775 by Benito Herosa.
 The place soon became notorious for having witnessed a series of battles during the struggle for independence from Spain in 1811.

 Rosario's first inhabitant is believed to have been Pascual de Chena, an amerindian of Colla descent.
 Today, a square and a brook are named after him.
 Even the alternative name of the city, Rosario del Colla, makes reference to this fact.

 Even before the Independence of Uruguay, Rosario had received the status of "Villa" (town).
 Its status was elevated to "City" category on 17 August 1920 by the Act of Ley Nº 7.257.